surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

  ![enter image description here](https://github.com/surifirstpin/AcuBI_Technical_Documents/blob/master/images/Widget1.png?raw=true)
 <b><font color = "Black"> Image 9</b>

+**Value** select the measure to show in the widget. you can use this field to specify the measure field if you have multiple measure value defined in the underlying step

  - <b>Field Type</b> select the field type measure or dimension.

-- <b>Value</b> select the measure to show in the widget. you can use this field to specify the measure field if you have multiple measure value defined in the underlying step.
+- <b>Value</b> select value for first measure field.

 - <b>Format</b> select the number format for the measure field.